Skip Navigation

 Why are students placed on Academic Probation?

-Students are placed on probation if:
+Students are placed on academic probation if:

-1. Your cumulative GPA falls below 2.00 (1.50 for 1st and 2nd semesters)
+1. A student’s cumulative GPA falls below 2.00 (1.50 for 1st and 2nd semesters)

 How can a student return to Good Academic Standing?